-Families will be notified of their student(s) charges weekly or biweekly by phone, email, text message or automated call to the phone number on file with the school.
+Families will be notified of their student(s) charges frequently by phone, email, text message or automated call to the phone number on file with the school.
 Please make sure to update all phone numbers and addresses each school year so that we may contact you.
-To prevent your student(s) from acquiring unwanted meal charges parents are strongly encouraged to set up online reminders and payment options at https://family.titank12.com/.
+To prevent your student(s) from acquiring unwanted meal charges parents are strongly encouraged to set up online reminders and payment options at https://linqconnect.com.
 For help with setting up the online account please contact the Nutrition Department.

 Employees of Towns County School System are allowed to charge meals and extra items to their lunchroom accounts.
-The charge limit for employees is \$75.00.
+The charge limit for full time employees is \$75.00.
+Substitute employees are not allowed to charge meals.
 Charges need to be paid at the end of each month.
-If charges are not paid in full by the end of the school year the total amount owed will be deducted from the employee's paycheck.
+If charges are not paid in full by the end of the school year the total amount owed will be deducted from the employee's June paycheck.